DrTTom/GordianKnot/README.md

 - some colored traffic lights on the reports page
 - standard license
 - test library and pom in some official repository

+# Known Issues

+- test class "Alien" not recognized correctly when running tests in IntelliJ while it works perfectly when running from Gradle or Eclipse.